Young and Strong Program

 SoulMates

-SoulMates is a long-term peer support program specifically for breast cancer patients (stages 0-III) at Dana-Farber.
-This program connects breast cancer patients to SoulMates peer mentors who have been through a similar journey.
+SoulMates is a one-on-one peer mentor program designed to provide ongoing support for all breast cancer patients at Dana-Farber.
+SoulMates matches current or recent breast cancer patients of DFCI, also known as “peers”, to mentors who have been through similar experiences.

-If you want to be matched up with a survivor, contact SoulMates at 617-237-0498 or email the Young and Strong Program team.
+If you want more information or if you would like to be matched with a SoulMates mentor, you can contact the program coordinator at 857-215-5042 or email the Young and Strong Program team.

 Picture